malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

-Instructs the Defender to send records for all application-initiated connections for the target processing unit.
+Instructs the enforcer to send records for all application-initiated connections for the target processing unit.

 ##### `traceDuration`